Northforgefounder/signalane.ai/provenance/README.md

 A small Windows tool for creating provenance sidecar records for files and folders.

+## License

+This tool is released under the MIT License.

+Reuse, modification, redistribution, and commercial use are permitted under the terms of the MIT License.
+Keep the license notice with redistributed copies or modified versions.

 The script records selected file states by generating SHA-256 hashes and writing `.provenance` sidecar files.
 These records can later be used to check whether a file has changed since the snapshot was taken.